LNAK10082U Urbanism Studio

 The studio is a design laboratory.
 The supervisors facilitate debates about urban strategic design – rather than dictate answers.

 An important part of the course is to work with the interplay between various medias such as physical models, 3D models, photos, diagrams, plans, sections, hand drawings and texts.
 Students will be asked to work at different scales though out the course.
-Central to the learning process is the dialog with and constructive feedback from supervisors and fellow students around the drawing board and at presentations.
+Central to the learning process is the dialogue with and constructive feedback from supervisors and fellow students around the drawing board and at presentations.
 Students will be asked to present and discuss their work frequently during the course.
 Learning increases through active student participation and engagement.
 In addition lectures and introductions will be held by guests and supervisors.

 Literature on the chosen theme of the year and embedded theoretical concepts will be studied and discussed throughout the course.